EAST HAMPTON TOWN TRUSTEES

 4. Contestants must comply with all shellfishing regulations.

 5. A maximum of one clam per contestant, per day may be entered.

-6. Competing clams are to be brought, prior to September 24th to one of the following places to be entered in the contest:
+6. Competing clams are to be brought, by end of the day September 22nd to one of the following places to be entered in the contest:

 a) Amagansett Seafood Store